Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **Recover from failure automatically**

-Question 63

-_A customer is managing multiple AWS accounts using AWS Organizations.
-What can the customer use to **restrict the same permissions across all AWS accounts** managed under AWS Organizations using minimal effort?_
+_Q63: A customer is managing multiple AWS accounts using AWS Organizations.
+What can the customer use to restrict the same permissions across all AWS accounts managed under AWS Organizations using minimal effort?_

 **Service control policies**

-Question 64
+> AWS Organizations provides central governance and management for multiple accounts.
+Organization service control policies (SCPs) allow you to create permissions guardrails that apply to all accounts within a given organization.

-_You have an EC2 instance that contains a web application being put into operation.
+_Q64: You have an EC2 instance that contains a web application being put into operation.
 To prepare for the application going live for public use, you add a few **more instances in a distributed manner** in order to **handle an increase in load**.
 Which concept is used to measure a system's ability to grow to accommodate an increase in demand?_

 **Scalability**

+> Scalability means the systems can adapt to meet new levels of demand.
+There are both horizontal and vertical scaling in regards to compute resources.
+Horizontal scaling involves the adding of instances of the same size.
+Vertical scaling is typically a manual process where the size of the instance is changed

 Question 65